 You can choose from three options:Option A: Follow a lesson, or lesson week with the first year students.

 The first lesson week in a block is the best time to follow a lesson.
 This happens six times a year.
 All students start new modules during this week so everyone is new to the class and open to meeting each other.
 This is an excellent way to meet students, ask them all the questions, see the way classes are taught and experience the unique Wittenborg atmosphere.

 Every lesson Block has a project week in which students work together on business projects and present their results, pitches, business or marketing plans and research.
 Presentations are given on Thursday or Friday of these weeks, and can give prospective students a great introduction to the Wittenborg way of doing things.

 The seminars, usually offered on a Thursday or Friday throughout the year are aimed at Final Phase students and Postgraduate students.
 This means that the content of the seminar can be pitched at a high academic level, however this is not always the case with interpersonal and intercultural skills based workshops, which are suitable for all students.

-A seminar lasts from 10am to 4pm with a lunch break between of one hour.
-Visiting students are invited to arrive ½ an hour before the seminar starts for a short briefing/preparation.
-After the seminar you will be given the chance to chat and review your experience with one of our officier and to answer any of the questions concerning application.
+A seminar lasts from 10am to 4pm with a lunch break of one hour.
+Visiting students are asked to arrive ½ an hour before the seminar starts for a short briefing/preparation.
+After the seminar you will be given the chance to chat and review your experience with one of our staff members and to answer any of the questions concerning application.
 All the above options of course include the oportunity to have a tour of the school and its facilities.

 If you are interested please call 088 6672688 or mail us using this form